 In the past, the model schedule that was generally followed was that one parent was determined the primary custodial parent and the secondary parent would then spend every other weekend and sometimes an additional overnight during the off weeks with the children.
 Recently, however, the Florida legislature has taken steps to promote equality in the time each parents gets to spend with the children.
 Terms such as custody and visitation are no longer used and instead replaced by timesharing and co-parenting.
 Likewise, the courts are making strides to divide the time so that minor children can spend an equal amount of time with each parent.

 In trying to reach a resolution on timesharing, parents should seriously consider factors such as, their respective work schedules, availability to spend quality time with the children, and how timesharing will affect the children’s commute and schoolwork.
 Above all, the children and the protection of their best interests should be the most important concern during the process of dissolution of marriage.

 Family law issues are personal and emotional.
-For information on how Givens Givens Sparks can assist you with your divorce and family law matters, or to contact one of our attorneys.
+For information on how Robert Sparks Attorneys can assist you with your divorce and family law matters, or to contact one of our attorneys.

 Victoria Cruz- Garcia, Esq. | Principal

 Robert Sparks Attorneys